apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/using_storage_creating_tasks.md

 ---

 Last lesson, our task was outlined for us.
-In this lesson, we'll be completing that task by making our Amazon actor push to a **named dataset** and use the **default key-value store** to store the cheapest item found by the scraper.
-Finally, we'll create a task for the actor back on the Apify platform.
+In this lesson, we'll be completing that task by making our Amazon Actor push to a **named dataset** and use the **default key-value store** to store the cheapest item found by the scraper.
+Finally, we'll create a task for the Actor back on the Apify platform.

 ## Using a named dataset {#using-named-dataset}